 To find HD images for your pins, check out this list of free stock photo sites for bloggers.

 I loved the statistics sprinkled throughout the course.
 Below are the ones that surprised me the most!

 - 87% of pinners have purchased a product because of Pinterest.

 - Portrait photos get 60% more repins than extra long photos and do much better than landscape images.

 - Pinterest traffic exceeds 5x that of Twitter and has 50% more traffic than other social media sites.

-After going through this course, it’s reaffirmed to me that Pinterest is a powerhouse!
+This course has reaffirmed to me that Pinterest is a powerhouse!
 No matter your niche, you have the potential to drive amazing amounts of traffic back to your blog with the right framework in place.